trebryan/LinuxSysInfoBeacon/README.md

 1. Clone the repo from Github.
 2. `yarn` to download and resolve all dependencies.
 3. Configure as needed in the `options.json` (see below).
+4. Register the `beaconVersionId` in the App in Harbor.
+The `beaconVersionId` is generated from the `package.json` `name` and `version` fields concatenated with a `:` between them.
+For this version it is `harbor-linux-sysinfo-beacon:0.1.0`.
-4. `node src/index.js`
+5. `node src/index.js`
-5. We suggest using `pm2` to run this beacon at startup automatically.
+6. We suggest using `pm2` to run this beacon at startup automatically.

 ## Command Line Arguments
 -v = verbose mode